 On almost any given day you can find attorney Veronica Vasquez advocating for her clients at the Bexar County Courthouse.
-As the managing staff attorney and Director for Catholic Charities Guardianship and Probate Department, Veronica regularly appears before our probate courts on matters ranging from the probating of wills and estates to guardianships.
+As a staff attorney and former Director for Catholic Charities Guardianship and Probate Department, Veronica regularly appears before our probate courts on matters ranging from the probating of wills and estates to guardianships.
 She is passionate about her work and credits her unfailing desire to help others as something instilled into her by her parents when she was growing up.

 Veronica was born into a hardworking, middle-class family in Houston, Texas.
 Her father was a U.S. postal worker, and her mother spent her career working in the Human Resources department of various businesses.
 They raised Veronica and her brother to respect and serve others, regardless of their social and economic status, and to live each day rooted in a strong moral compass.

 Veronica took their teachings to heart.
 While attending college at the University of Texas at Austin, she interned at the Texas Civil Rights Project (TCRP) and experienced how crucial legal advocacy is for everyday Americans.
 Her life-changing experience with TCRP sparked her desire to serve others and influenced her decision to become a lawyer.
 After graduating with a Bachelor’s degree in Communication Studies, she worked in the office of a Texas state senator, addressing the concerns of constituents and resolving important issues.
 She went on to earn her law degree from the University of Texas School of Law and continued working in the state senator’s office.